bartenbach/pumpkins_pool/README.md

 ### Clean Energy 🌞 🌲
 We're committed to doing the right thing for the environment, which is why we participate in the [Community Solar program](https://pubdisplay.alsoenergy.com/kiosk/18014398509527082?dashkey=2a5669734965576e4a43513d3d&tag=4246267) that powers Pumpkin's Pool!

+### Staking to a Greater Purpose ❤️
+**5%** of all profits go directly to providing clean energy and improving the welfare of animals without homes.

+*But how can you have profits without charging commission?*
+Validators earn income from two places: commission and block rewards.

 ### Fast and Reliable 🧨
 We're powered by the latest and greatest enterprise-grade server technology available.
 Combined with years of DevOps experience and a robust monitoring and reporting configuration, the validator statistics on [StakeWiz](https://stakewiz.com/validator/DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx) speak for themselves.